 Background and activities

 Anders Fougner is employed as an Associate Professor at Department of Engineering Cybernetics and the Artificial Pancreas Trondheim (APT) research group since 2018.
 Previously postdoc at the same department during 2014–2017.
 Additionally he is the coordinator of APT and was a strong contributor when establishing this research group.
-The long-term aim of APT's research is to develop a system for closed-loop glucose control in diabetes mellitus type 1 and 2 and in intensive care patients.
+The long-term aim of APT's research is to develop a system for closed-loop glucose control in diabetes mellitus type 1 and 2.
 APT is part of Centre for Digital Life Norway.

 From 2008 to 2013, Anders was employed as a PhD student and worked on myoelectric control of upper limb prostheses.
 His thesis was entitled Robust, coordinated and proportional control of myoelectric upper-limb prostheses.
-Currently there is not much activity in the prosthesis control research since APT/glucose control is in focus.
+Currently the prosthesis control research is not being prioritized, due to the focus on APT/glucose control.

-Anders is currently involved in the teaching of TTK26 Biomedical Instrumentation and Control.
+Anders is currently teaching TTK26 Biomedical Instrumentation and Control.

 Scientific, academic and artistic work